 After 50 years of operation, the Frisco Railway abandoned the Chadwick Flyer rail line from the city of Ozark to Chadwick in 1934 due to removal of local timber.
 "Prior to the closing of the line, business was so poor that on occasion the engineer would stop the train so that the train crew could pick blackberries and shoot quail."

 The last commercially operating watermill in the state of Missouri, the Mill ceased operation.
 The mill is currently undergoing preservation efforts to save the historic structure from the hungry flood waters of the Finley.
-Come be a part of its reopening in 2019!
+Come be a part of its reopening!

 Our family is restoring